LiyrAstroph/MICA2/docs/tf.rst

 ***************************************************
-Calculating Transfer Function and Its Uncertainties
+Transfer Function and Its Uncertainties
 ***************************************************

 ``mica2`` calculates the transfer function and its uncertainties from